Topics may vary from class to class at different times in the year

 Pupils will learn about different types of thermal energy transfer, how work gets done, and how to insulate against energy transfer in a real life context.

-Pupils will also under go periodic tests and key assessments to aid learning.
+Pupils will also undertake periodic tests and key assessments to aid learning.

 GCSE required practicals